 The system also extends some of the benefits of social networking to the TV, primarily involving the sharing of content — an activity that Sezmi sees gaining popularity in time.

-For distribution, Sezmi will be pursuing local markets in tandem with ISP partners.
+For distribution, Sezmi will be pursing local markets in tandem with ISP partners.
 The company said the exact go-to-market process and pricing will be handled for the most part by its partners, but it is expected that most of those partners will pursue sales to consumers through consumer electronics retailers.

 Hardware pricing and service fees will be kept affordable to attract a mass audience, the company said.